Oregon vs. Cal NCAA Football Odds, Plays and Insights | October 15, 2021

 Cal Stats and Trends

-- In games that Cal piles up over 409.0 yards, the team is 2-1 against the spread and 1-2 overall.
+- Cal is 2-1 against the spread and 1-2 overall when the team churns out more than 409.0 yards.

-- This season the Golden Bears have six turnovers, seven fewer than the Ducks have takeaways (13).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.